M16

 So, tell me more about it then.

 OK.
 Yet again we'll be talking about London Ringways, and the plans for a network of motorways around (or through!)
 London.
+You'll find more details in the Ringways for Beginners feature.

 The next orbital in would have been Ringway 3.
 This consisted of the M16 from Dartford heading around the present M25 to junction 23 where it would have diverged to the southwest, meeting the M1 between junctions 4 and 5, heading round to M4 J3, then across to M3 J1.
 It would then have moved around the south of London to Addington, and back to Dartford.
+However, there is no evidence that the M16 number would have been used for the entirety of Ringway 3.
+For quite some time it was known that M16 would have been used between the A1(M) and the Dartford crossing, around the north and east of London.
+It was supposed that the section between A1(M) and M1 would probably have held the M16 number, but it couldn't have gone west of the M1 as the number would have been incorrectly used.
+Or could it?

-Then came late 1975.
+Then came 1975.

 What happened in 1975?

 The DoT announced that there would be one outer orbital motorway around London: the M25.
 The planned route of M16 from junction 23 to Dartford was given the go-ahead, but several important changes were made to the plan.
 Firstly, the M26 was born as the M25 was turned north instead of east, to head towards Dartford, and the mess that is the present day junction 5 was born.
-The new southern approach roads to Dartford under construction at the time were hurredly redesigned to take the motorway into account, and a whole new section connecting the present J3 to J5 was born.
+The new southern approach roads to Dartford under construction at the time were hurriedly redesigned to take the motorway into account, and a whole new section connecting the present J3 to J5 was born.

 Sections of M16 and M25 to the north had opened earlier than this, but they had been opened without motorway restrictions, so there was a renumbering to occur there anyway.